Asian share markets edge higher on pandemic recovery signals

-HONG KONG (Reuters) - Asian share markets advanced marginally on Tuesday as investors looked to signs of recovery from the coronavirus pandemic as major economies around the world reopen.
+Asian share markets were mostly positive Tuesday as investors looked to signs of recovery from the coronavirus pandemic as major economies around the world reopen.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was just 0.15% higher heading into the Asian afternoon session in trading thinned by holidays in China and Japan.
-Hong Kong’s Hang Seng Index was trading 0.3% higher at 28,441.95.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) was just 0.13% higher in the the Asian afternoon session in trading thinned by holidays in China and Japan.
+Hong Kong's Hang Seng Index (.HSI) was trading 0.33% higher at 28,441.95.

-Australia’s S&P/ASX200 edged up 0.4% to 7,056.3 ahead of a the Reserve Bank of Australia meeting at which it is expected to keep the official cash rate on hold at 0.1% while it awaits further signs of the domestic economy’s rebound from the pandemic-led downturn.

-A statement following the decision at 0430 GMT will be monitored for indications whether the unprecedented quantitative easing programme there could start to be tapered.

 The mildly positive tone in Asia was broadly in line with that on Wall Street overnight, where upbeat earnings, news of cities reopening and a dovish Federal Reserve helped offset a disappointing report on manufacturing activity.